-Automotive Women's Alliance Foundation (AWAF) is a professional organization dedicated to the advancement of women in the global automotive industry.
+Automotive Women's Alliance Foundation (AWAF) is a 501 (c) 3 non-profit dedicated to the advancement of women in the global automotive industry.

 Advance and empower women in the automotive industry.